 If baby gyms and bouncy-seats aren’t cutting it anymore to keep your wee one entertained, then it might be time to take playtime up a notch.
 As he becomes more inquisitive and aware of his surroundings, your Curious George-let will start spending a big chunk of his free time exploring and figuring out how things work (including the things on his hands and in his head).
 And what better way to feed this curiosity then with sensational sensory play?
-Both of you can then explore and experience more together though sensory play!

 Here are some great DIY play things to tickle your tyke’s fingers, toes, tongues, eyes and ears.
 The best part?
 Almost everything you need to make them can be found around the house.

 Fill up small empty plastic bottles with coloured water/water beads or things that make a sound (popcorn kernels, uncooked rice or coloured sand).
 Make sure you seal the bottle cap tightly with heavy-duty tape so nothing spills out.
 Watch bubba as she has a field day turning the bottles up and down and shaking them.
 The colour and the sounds are sure to attract her attention.

 If bubba is dextrous enough to open and close things, this eco-friendly board will be perfect for him.
 Collect the lids from used baby-wipe packets and glue them individually onto a big foam board.
 Inside each lid, glue different types of textures — a piece from a silk shawl you hardly use, old carpet samples, bubble wrap or sandpaper.
 When your sweetie opens each lid there is something different to touch and feast his eyes on.
 Make it a bonding experience by sitting next to him as he explores to introduce and describe the various textures (talking to him will work on his language comprehension!).